No products in the cart.

 Phone Cables and Audio Jacks

-After Apple’s decision to ditch the headphone socket with the iPhone 7, we all wondered who would follow suit, and the answer is not Samsung or Google.
+After Apple’s decision to ditch the headphone socket with the iPhone 7, nonetheless, we all wondered who would follow suit.
+Surprisingly, the answer is not Samsung or Google.
 Or at least not yet.
-Rumor is that the Google Pixel 2 will remove the headphone socket, which may well prompt Samsung to do the same with the S9.
-The reasons are threefold.
-First, the new USB-C standard is capable of carrying audio quite happily.
-Second, the upcoming Android 0 is said to fix all the mish-mash of Bluetooth standards that exist, by building a high quality application of it into the OS.
-Third, in a world of increasingly slim designs, the 3.5mm jack takes up precious room inside the case.
+Rumor is that the Google Pixel 2 will remove the headphone socket, as a result, may well prompt Samsung to do the same with the S9.
+Evidently, the reasons are threefold.
+Firstly, the new USB-C standard is capable of carrying audio quite happily.
+Secondly, the upcoming Android 0 is said to fix all the mish-mash of Bluetooth standards that exist, by building a high quality application of it into the OS.
+Thirdly, in a world of increasingly slim designs, the 3.5mm jack takes up precious room inside the case.

-The raw figures tell us that the S8’s 1440x2960px @ 570ppi display should be streets ahead of the Pixel’s 1080x1920px @ 441ppi version, but it isn’t such a big difference in practice.
+The raw figures tell us that the Samsung Galaxy S8 Vs Google Pixel display should be significant.
+Comparatively, the S8’s 1440x2960px @ 570ppi display should be streets ahead of the Pixel’s 1080x1920px @ 441ppi version.
+As a matter of fact, it isn’t such a big difference in practice.
 Past about 350ppi, the human eye can’t really distinguish any difference, so it all comes down to the actual resolution.
 Although packing in fewer pixels, Google’s display is stunning, and easily matches the S8 in real world use, even if the figures don’t suggest it.

 Both displays have superb clarity and color rendition, and look as crisp as any we’ve ever seen.
 Despite what we know about the specs, we wouldn’t be in a rush to choose the S8 over the Pixel on that score.
 However, if you’re big into VR, FullHD struggles to keep up a little, and here’s where the higher resolution of the S8 display might make enough difference for it to be an issue.

 In terms of Megapixels, there’s little to choose front or rear, with the Pixel having a slightly higher MP count on the rear camera of 12.3MP compared to the 12MP of the S8.
-In use, there’s also little to choose.
+In use, there’s also little to choose when it comes to Samsung Galaxy S8 Vs Google Pixel.
 Both are amongst the best available, regardless of MP count, and both produce excellent images in all conditions.

 Low Light in Pixel

-If we had to be picky, we’d say the Pixel just about has the edge in low light, helped in no small part by the ability to swipe up and down the screen to increase and decrease brightness easily.
+If we had to be picky, we’d say the Pixel just about has the edge in low light.
+Given that, in no small part by the ability to swipe up and down the screen to increase and decrease brightness easily.
 You might expect this to reduce image quality, but Google manage to control noise and other problems very well.

 Manual Controls in S8